Primary

 The landmine press creates an arcing bar path that naturally aligns with how your shoulder joint moves, reducing impingement risk compared to straight pressing.
 The angle emphasizes upper pec fibers and anterior deltoids.
 Standing variations heavily recruit core stabilizers since you must brace against the pressing force.
 The fixed pivot point provides stability while allowing natural movement adaptation.

-Want Landmine Press in your program?
+See where Landmine Press fits in your weekly plan

 Set up a barbell in a landmine attachment.